 He currently lives and works in San Francisco.

-Select Solo shows:
+Select Solo shows and Installations:

 Bernard Gwilliam & The Quantum Modernism, Jules Maeght Gallery, San Francisco, CA